thatstatsguy/thatstatsguy.github.io/_posts/2023-02-15-CS Concepts Part 1.md

 layout: post
 title:  CS Concepts (Part 1)
 date:   2023-02-15
-description: We all have to start somewhere
+description: OOP Basics
 tags: Concepts
 categories: Concepts
 ---
 Hi there and welcome to my first blog post.
-In this blog post we're starting a journey to re-explore CS concepts.
-Having worked in a functional language (F#) for almost three years, it's easy to forget some specifiecs OOP principles.
+In this blog post we're starting a journey to re-explore CS concepts as a way for me to refresh my memory!
+Having worked in a functional language (F#) for almost three years, it's easy to forget some specific OOP principles.

 In this series I'm hitting the refresh button, to re-learn things I've forgotten and keep my mind sharp.
 I learn best when I'm explaining something to others, so if you're reading this I hope you find some value here!